berserkware/as91896/debugging_diary.md

 storing the database in a user-specific OS-specific data directory.
 After this you would use the same database no matter where you ran the program from.

+## Get By Id Panic Bug
+I found when writing tests that Order's get_by_id method would panic the program.
+I found that the bug was that instead of returning an error when running the SQL command, it would just unwrap it, panicing the program.
+I fixed it by replacing .unwrap() with ? to forward the error to the caller for their handling.